 This story was featured in the Feed the Future March 2017 Newsletter.
-Click here to view the original story.
+Access the original here.

 Akolgo Samson Nyaaba is a blacksmith in the Upper East Region of Ghana.
 He has a well-established business making and selling donkey plows and carts, chairs and tables for schools, and merry-go-rounds for children.